Companies Using GetResponse

 How does GetResponse compare to Mailchimp?

 GetResponse bundles more features out of the box than Mailchimp: webinars, conversion funnels, a website builder, and an AI course creator are all built in.
 GetResponse's free plan allows 500 contacts with 2,500 emails per month.
-Our data shows GetResponse skews heavily European (60%+ EU users, 15.6% in Poland alone) while Mailchimp has a broader US base.
+Our data shows GetResponse skews heavily European (60.3% EU users, 32.2% in Poland alone) while Mailchimp is 34.9% US and 12.5% UK.
 GetResponse also acquired Recostream in 2022 for AI product recommendations.

 What does GetResponse cost in 2026?